DestructHub/ProjectEuler/README.md

 ## Next Goals

 - [ ] Fix #1
-- [ ] 50 first problems solved
+- [ ] 50 first problems solved (need only the next 10 problems!)
 - [ ] 100 first problems solved

 ## Guidelines

-1. Doesn't write solutions which read something from stdin!
+* Doesn't write solutions which read something from stdin!
 That way makes more hard to generate a script for time measurement

-2. For each solution keep ever that architecture example:
+* CamelCase for folders and underscore for files.
+For each solution keep ever that architecture example:

 ```
 Problem00X/